 All these actions can be monitored real-time from your browser via the live log window.

-If you are using Cocoapods to manage the dependencies of your project, please refer to the Cocoapods section before continuing to read this section!
+If you are using Cocoapods to manage the dependencies of your project, please refer to the page on Using CocoaPods before continuing to read this section!

 Once scanning the branch has finished, you need to do the following: